anoopsarkar/decipherment-class/assets/notes/philae-obelisk.md

 and [Jean-François Champollion](http://en.wikipedia.org/wiki/Jean-Fran%C3%A7ois_Champollion)
 used this information in their attempts to decipher the script.

+We will use inscriptions from the Philae obelisk and compare to inscriptions on the Rosetta stone to find a key to begin to understand Egyptian hieroglyphs.

 ### The Questions

 1. Pick which of the following cartouches refers to Cleopatra.
 A cartouche is an oval with a horizontal